In the guide

 • weighing equipment should be used on a stable, vibration free, level surface.
 Most equipment incorporates a level-indicator device, which must indicate that the equipment is level when in use

-• strong draughts, caused by a breeze or air conditioning systems, can affect some weighing equipment and this should be considered when selecting the position the equipment will be used in
+• strong draughts, caused by a breeze or air conditioning systems, can affect some weighing equipment, and this should be considered when selecting the position in which the equipment will be used

 • the weighing pan should be kept clean and free from any debris or obstructions beneath it.
 Build-up of debris or other material under or adjacent to the weighing pan can interfere with the accuracy of the equipment